ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Finally, the Collector is configured with the HPKE secret key corresponding to `collector_hpke_config`.

+A task's parameters are immutable for the lifetime of that task.
+The only way to change parameters or to rotate secret values like collector HPKE configuration and the VDAF verification key is to define a new task.

 ## Resource URIs

 DAP is defined in terms of "resources", such as reports ({{upload-flow}}),